 I was so happy to see my face after the surgery.
 It was very smooth and very clear, but it was the first time I ever saw a ‘normal’ appearance.
 I was overwhelmed, but deep inside, the negative emotions still lingered, hindering me from moving on as quickly as I could.

 I sought the help of a therapist, who saw me twice a week to talk to me and who allowed me to open up about how I felt in the past and how I feel now.
 I told the therapist everything I could remember that led me to the person that I was before – I was bullied, laughed at, and rejected.
-The therapist used some powerful tools to help me shift my unpleasant thoughts about myself and think of them as trials that I have somehow surpassed.
+“When you’re anxious or depressed,” Psychiatrist Josie Howard, MD says, “your interpretation of your skin can change drastically.
+All of the sudden that zit becomes a very big deal, which may lead to not going out to work or social events, and the avoidance of social activities can make anxiety and depression much worse.“ The therapist used some powerful tools to help me shift my unpleasant thoughts about myself and think of them as trials that I have somehow surpassed.
 She taught me how to control my feelings and not delve so deep that I would go into depression again.

 I soon learned to manage myself emotionally, mentally, and physically, as I continued to see my dermatologist for some prescription meds to help maintain my skin.
 I visit my therapist only once a week because I think I still need help in building my self-confidence.
 I also want to learn more about coping mechanisms and other strategies that help improve my life as a whole.